Last updated on September 28th, 2018 at 11:33 am

 And again, this must be treatment that you are confident that you can deliver.

 Thank you for reading.
-Look out for Part III next week, where we’ll pick up again with RULE 5: Treatment Options: How to Present Them So Your Patient Understands (and picks what’s best)!
+Read Part III here, where we pick up again with RULE 5: Treatment Options: How to Present Them So Your Patient Understands (and picks what’s best)!